 - Rugs, drapes, wall-to-wall carpet, and even overstuffed, upholstered furniture are tremendous collectors of dust and pollen.
 Removing them, changing them often, or changing styles can help reduce exposure.

 - Using specialized air filters like HEPA filters particularly in the bedroom can be helpful.
 In some cases, whole house filtration systems may also be recommended.

 - Avoiding toxic inhalants like perfumes, body sprays, scented candles, room sprays, air fresheners, dryer sheets, and other scented products, especially those with synthetic ingredients.

-- Have your home tested for the presence of mold and remediate the source if mold is detected and found.
+- Testing home tested for the presence of mold and remediating the source if mold is detected and found.

-- Use zippered, allergen resistant covers on mattresses and pillows.
-According to the Asthma and Allergy Foundation of America, encasing mattresses works better than air cleaners to reduce allergy symptoms.28
+- Using zippered, allergen resistant covers on mattresses and pillows.
+According to the Asthma and Allergy Foundation of America, enclosing mattresses works better than air cleaners to reduce allergy symptoms.28

 Learn More About Becoming a Naturopathic Doctor